WD repeat and coiled coil containing protein

-WD Repeat and Coiled-coiled containing protein (WDCP) is a protein which in humans is encoded by the WDCP gene.
+WD repeat and coiled coil containing protein (WDCP) is a protein which in humans is encoded by the WDCP gene.
 The function of the protein is not completely understood, but WDCP has been identified in a fusion protein with anaplastic lymphoma kinase found in colorectal cancer.
 WDCP has also been identified in the MRN complex, which processes double-stranded breaks in DNA.

 Gene

 WDCP is located in chromosome 2, specifically locus 2p23.3 on the minus strand, in humans.
 The total gene is 20,235 bp long, from 24,029,340 – 24,047,575.
 WDCP is located in between the MFSD2B and FKBP1B genes.
 The total gene contains 4 exons, the details of which can be seen in the table below.